 For success in the Neuroscience Program a student must:

-- Perform at a high level in introductory coursework in introductory coursework in Biology, Chemistry, Mathematics, and Psychology.
+- Perform at a high level in Biology, Chemistry, Mathematics, and Psychological Sciences.

 - Demonstrate mastery of the concepts presented in required coursework, and their interdisciplinary application to neuroscience;